FLASH MEMORY W25Q64 SOUND RECORDER AND PLAYER FOR PIC16F1827 / PIC12F1822

 Timer2 in Fast PWM mode is used as a DAC to convert the digital data to audio.
 The PWM gives 64KHz wave with duty cycle modulated to the audio amplitude.
 I added a simple 2 transistors amplifier to boost the power to drive 32 Ohm speaker or headphones.
 For speaker amplifier see below.

 SD card interfaces the microcontroller in SPI mode.
 Reading data is in multi-blocks.
 Memory is used at the rate of 20KB/s.
 The Error LED indicates error of communication with the SD card.
-TO SET UP THE CARD:

 Format the card with FAT32.